 Becoming a prop trader can be a great choice for market enthusiasts looking to earn a living trading.

-And in this article, you’ll learn the 10 steps to getting started as a professional prop trader.
+Learn about all the details in our 10 steps to getting started as a professional prop trader:

 So what is prop trading?